openvinotoolkit/model_server/docs/ovms_quickstart.md

 The result is the modified input image with bounding boxes indicating detected faces.

-Note: Similar steps can be repeated also for the model with ONNX model.
+Note: Similar steps can be repeated also for the model with the ONNX model.
 Check the inference [use case example with a public ResNet model in ONNX format](ovms_onnx_example.md).